Types of Financial Aid for Law School

 Satisfactory Academic Progress

 Federal regulations (CFR 668.34) require Seton Hall Law to establish, publish, and apply standards of Satisfactory Academic Progress (SAP) for Federal Title IV financial aid eligibility.
-The purpose of measuring and enforcing these standards is to ensure financial aid recipients’ progress towards degree completion using both qualitative (2.0 GPA) and quantitative methods (pace/maximum timeframe) in accordance with federal regulations.
+The purpose of measuring and enforcing these standards is to ensure financial aid recipients’ progress towards degree completion using both qualitative (minimum GPA) and quantitative methods (pace/maximum timeframe) in accordance with federal regulations.

 Students must meet or exceed these requirements in order to remain eligible for federal financial aid (Federal Work-Study, Federal Direct Unsubsidized, Federal Direct Graduate PLUS loan).
 Specific institutional, state, or privately funded donor scholarships may require a higher GPA than listed in this policy for federal financial aid programs.